 Day Hike Alternative

 Hike from Kohaihai along the rugged West Coast to Scott’s Beach.
 This is a three-hour return.
-For a full day hike, it is possible to hike from Kohaihai to Heaphy Hut and return in 6-8 hours, however note that Crayfish Point may be impassable on 2 hours either side of high tide, and this may cause difficulty to go beyond this point for a day hike.
+For a full day hike, it is possible to hike from Kohaihai to Heaphy Hut and return in 6-8 hours; however, note that Crayfish Point may be impassable for 2 hours on either side of high tide, and this may cause difficulty to go beyond this point for a day hike.

 Important Things to Know

-Water is available at each hut.
-Water is not filtered and you can filter/boil for your own precaution, however hut water is almost always drinkable in New Zealand.
+• Water is available at each hut.
+Water is not filtered and you can filter/boil it for your own precaution; however, hut water is almost always drinkable in New Zealand.

-- Backpackers Guide to Buying a Campervan in New Zealand
+Guide to the Whanganui Journey in New Zealand